KwaiVGI/LivePortrait/readme.md

 python inference.py -s assets/examples/source/s9.jpg -d assets/examples/driving/d13.mp4 --flag_crop_driving_video
 ```

-If you find the results of auto-cropping is not well, you can modify the `--scale_crop_video`, `--vy_ratio_crop_video` options to adjust the scale and offset, or do it manually.
+If you find the results of auto-cropping is not well, you can modify the `--scale_crop_driving_video`, `--vy_ratio_crop_driving_video` options to adjust the scale and offset, or do it manually.

 #### Motion template making
 You can also use the auto-generated motion template files ending with `.pkl` to speed up inference, and **protect privacy**, such as: